-BREAKING NEWS: The Senate Finance Committee launched bipartisan taskforces to address tax extenders including the 45L tax credit and 179D tax deduction along with other temporary tax policy.
+BREAKING NEWS from 5/15/2019: The Senate Finance Committee launched bipartisan taskforces to address tax extenders including the 45L tax credit and 179D tax deduction along with other temporary tax policy.
 This bipartisan effort is encouraging for the real estate industry and other industries that are still waiting on renewal of tax extenders, many of which expired at the end of 2017.
 The video below shows Senator Chuck Grassley, a longtime supporter of extenders, making the case for these taskforces.
 Grassley explains that the bipartisan groups will seek to determine if some 42 provisions should be extended, phased out, made permanent, or modified; all with the goal of providing taxpayers with a road map for the future so that businesses can plan accordingly.

 “Today I am announcing, along with Ranking Member Wyden, that the Finance Committee will form several bipartisan taskforces to examine the temporary tax policies.
 These taskforces will consist of members of the Finance Committee and focus on provisions that expired, or will expire, between December 31, 2017 and December 31st of this year – a total of 42 provisions.”